AnanyaGeo/ananyageo.github.io/_posts/blog1.md

 published: true
 ---

-For my PhD project, I am working in an alpine catchment called the **Sulden catchment**, located in the South Tyrol region of northern Italy.
+For my PhD project, I am working in an alpine catchment called the **Sulden catchment**, which is located in the South Tyrol region of northern Italy.
 In my ongoing research, I focus on the **proglacial** part of this catchment.
 According to Tobias Heckmann (and widely accepted by others in the community) in the book *Geomorphology of Proglacial Systems*, a proglacial area is the part of a glacierized catchment bounded by **Little Ice Age (LIA) moraines** and the contemporary glacier boundary.

-However, the Sulden catchment has experienced substantial human modification over time, and the original LIA terminal moraine is no longer visible.
-Therefore, I currently assume the proglacial region of this catchment to be limited by the terminal moraine of the **1927 glacier advance**.
-During the 1920s, several glaciers in the Alps experienced temporary advances.
+However, there have been a lot of modifications in the Sulden catchment due to human activities, and the LIA terminal moraine is no longer visible.
+Hence, I assume the proglacial region of this catchment to be limited by the terminal moraine of the 1927 glacier advance.
+During the 1920s, many glaciers in the Alps had witnessed advances.

 Okay!
-I guess that was enough jargon to begin with.
+I guess that was enough jargon to begin with!

-In my blogs, I will mostly try to explain things in a way that allows everyone to follow the ideas with at least some clarity.
-I struggled with geoscience jargon myself in the past.
+In my blogs, I will (mostly) try to write things in a way that allows everyone to understand the ideas with at least some clarity.
+I have struggled with geoscience jargon myself in the past.
 Now, with some experience, I can at least manage geomorphology papers (the study of the Earth’s changing surface and the sub-discipline I work in), but I still understand almost nothing when reading geochemistry papers, for example.

-People in the field would argue that scientific papers are technical and that certain terms cannot always be avoided.
-That is probably true, but here I will try to keep things as simple as possible so that even someone with no background in geoscience — but with basic English and school-level science — can follow along.

-Whenever I use specific technical terms, I will make sure to explain them clearly.
+People in the field would argue that scientific papers are technical and that certain terms cannot be avoided.
+That is probably true, but here, I will try to keep things as simple as possible so that even someone with no background in geoscience (but with a basic understanding of English and school-level science) can follow along.
+Whenever I do use certain terms, I will make sure to explain them clearly.

-Now, for my uninitiated readers, this blog will introduce a few glacial and near-glacial landscape terms that will help explain my study region.

-I generally avoid using AI while writing because I enjoy doing it myself.
-However, I did have a few conversations with ChatGPT to generate some instructive sketches explaining basic concepts — mostly because I absolutely suck at drawing and sketching!
+Now, for my uninitiated readers, this blog will cover a few glacial and near-glacial landscape terms that will help introduce you to my study region.
+I tend to avoid using AI when writing because I generally enjoy doing it myself.
+But I had a few conversations with ChatGPT to generate a few instructive sketches explaining some basic concepts, mostly because I suck at drawing/sketching!

 ---

 # What is a Catchment?

 You can think of a catchment as a natural water-collecting system.

-It is an area of land, usually surrounded by mountains or hills, where rainfall flows downhill into streams and rivers that eventually drain through a single outlet.
+It is an area of land, usually surrounded by mountains or hills, where rainfall flows downhill into streams and rivers that eventually drain out through a single outlet.

 AI helped me generate a nice sketch of a catchment :)